sara-nl/griddocs/source/Pages/Basics/first_grid_job.rst

 .. code-block:: bash

-	glite-wms-job-list-match -d homer simple.jdl # replace homer with your delegation id, in this case the your login name
+	glite-wms-job-list-match -d homer simple.jdl # replace homer with your delegation id, in this case your login name

 .. note:: The '-a' option should not be used frequently.
 It creates a proxy of your certificate 'on-the-fly' when the job is submitted; therefore '-a' is quite inefficient when submitting hundreds of jobs.